Dinoseb: Mechanism of action

 Dinoseb is an uncoupler of oxidative phosphorylation.
 It is a weak acid that can pass through lipid membranes when it's in the undissociated form.

 It uses this property to transport protons through the inner mitochondrial membrane (IMM).
 Protons are taken up from the intermembrane space and after transport through the IMM, they are released again in the mitochondrial matrix.
 Dinoseb in the dissociated form is negatively charged, which causes it to move to the intermembrane space because of the electrochemical gradient that exists across the IMM.
 The negative charge is delocalized over the ring, increasing the anion's membrane permeability.

 By lowering the proton gradient, dinoseb removes the cell's ability to produce ATP, resulting in the death of the cell.

-Dinoseb is also a weak inhibitor of mitochondrial Complex III and Complex II of the repiratory chain.
+Dinoseb is also a weak inhibitor of mitochondrial Complex III and Complex II of the respiratory chain.

 In plants, dinoseb also inhibits photosynthesis by inhibiting the electron flow from photocomplex II to plastoquinone.
 As a result, the plastoquinone can't create a proton gradient and no ATP is produced by the ATP synthase.
 Also, NADP can't be reduced to form NADPH, which removes the ability to create glucose from carbon dioxide.
 This also leads to cell death.